laxmy/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This project is part of Udacity's React Fundamentals course.
+The project features a BookShelf app that lets you add books to 3 different BookShelves - Want to Read, Currently Reading, Read and None and also change from one to another.
+The app also lets you search for books and add them to specific shelves.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The goal of the project is to get a firm grasp of React Fundamentals like Components, Props, LifeCycle Events, State and Routes.

-## TL;DR
+To get the project running on your local browser:

-To get started developing right away:
+* Fork/Download the project files
 * install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the server with `npm start`

-## What You're Getting
+## What is inside
 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.